Mobile application security malware threats and security requirements

 For the case of iOS devices, the tester should use the evasi0n7 jailbreak which allows you to break into the device and have root access to the operating system instead of having to jailbreak the device and then give the level of security specified by Apple.
 For Android devices, a tester will use the One Click Root app for Android to be able to root a device.

-Building an inventory of tools for attack testing
+Building an Inventory of Tools for Attack Testing

 Building an inventory of tools for attack testing is essential for analyzing and gathering target information when the device is ready for penetration testing.
 Cydia is an iOS app store for jailbroken devices that allows downloads of essential hacking tools.
 Debuggers, Decryptersare, and other tools help you understand the application mechanics.

 For Android devices, we can use Android Apotool and Android Reverse Engineering as emulators to perform binary analysis.
-Moreover, you can also use a lot of tools like Burp Proxy, Android Proxy, OWASP ZAP, Wireshark, and Tcpdump for network analysis.
+Moreover, you can also use a lot of tools like Burp Proxy, Android Proxy, OWASP ZAP, Wireshark, and TCPdump for network analysis.

-Customer Attacks: Analyzing binary files and files
+Customer Attacks: Analyzing Binary Files and Files

-In mobile app pentest, the tester applies binary and file analysis to detect insecure API calls and files with full access control.
+In the mobile app pentest, the tester applies binary and file analysis to detect insecure API calls and files with full access control.
 There are several tools to find unsafe files like IDA Pro or Hopper App that can help with debugging and code analysis.
 But in this case, it should not be used to get rid of the Cache Overflow error.

 Furthermore, the tester uses application fuzzing tests or applies malicious input techniques to find vulnerabilities such as the SQL injection technique.
-Most of the techniques used to find vulnerabilities in native applications are similar to web application pentests, however, instead of using a proxy to understand the inner workings of the application, the tester should use debugging software.
+Most of the techniques used to find vulnerabilities in native applications are similar to web application pen tests, however, instead of using a proxy to understand the inner workings of the application, the tester should use debugging software.

 Additionally, some of these techniques involve the same test methods as in the OWASP test guide.
-Instead of being supported by using an attack proxy to insert malicious input during web application pentesting, mobile app pentesting only needs a tool like iOKit to assist it.
+Instead of being supported by using an attack proxy to insert malicious input during web application pen testing, mobile app pen testing only needs a tool like iOKit to assist it.

 For mobile applications with clear layer architecture, the tester should be attentive to network attacks.
-So, investigating network attacks is about capturing network traffic and learning about the transport layer protection with the help of attack proxies like ZAP.
+So, investigating network attacks is about capturing network traffic and learning about transport layer protection with the help of attack proxies like ZAP.
 This process requires more effective testing, such as:

 Authentication